top of page

 What is psychotherapy?

-Psychotherapy is intended for people who have a desire to become more themselves, authentic and situated in the here and now.
+Psychotherapy is intended for people who have a desire to become more authentic and present in the here and now.
 But the road to get there is not easy.

-A visit to a psychotherapist can still have a negative connotation in our country.
-It is acceptable that when we overload the body (phýsis), we are physically injured and the solution is to visit a physiotherapist, who offers us a set of exercises, training to strengthen the overloaded part of the body.
+A visit to a psychotherapist can still have a negative connotation.
+It is acceptable that when we are physically injured the solution is to visit a physiotherapist, who offers us a set of exercises, training to strengthen the injured part of the body.

-When we overload the part that is crucial for a person and his strongest tool and basis for positioning in the world, we can talk about damage to the spirit (psyche).
-That's when visiting a psychotherapist helps us, who offers us a way to strengthen our spirit and psyche.
-Here, the psyche is not as tangible as the body.
-Most of the time it is not a radical overload when something breaks.
-We notice that there has been a psychological overload when we see that something is not right.
-It's not right in our well-being, our relationship with our loved ones, the company...
+When we on the other hand suffers s part of us that is crucial for our wellbeing as a person and and our basis for positioning ourselves in the world, we can talk about suffering of the spirit (psyche).
+That's when visiting a psychotherapist can help us.
+Sometimes even recognising psychological suffering is difficult We may just notice that something is not right.
+It's not right in our well-being, our relationship with our loved ones or our everyday life.

 Psychotherapy aims to raise awareness of these patterns, ways of acting and experiencing, which are no longer useful for us.
 In the psychotherapeutic process, the relationship between the client and the psychotherapist is important.
-The lessons are partly conducted in the form of a conversation, but above all, the contact between two people is important.
+The lessons are partly conducted in the form of a conversation, but above all, the contact between two people is important and healing.

 Relationship between client and psychotherapist

-In the therapy room with the client, in a safe environment, we explore what his truth actually is.
-He learns to be aware of experiencing body sensations, emotions and thoughts.
+In the therapy room in a safe environment, a client can explore what his truth actually is.
+He/she learns to be aware of experiencing body sensations, emotions and thoughts.
 It is the holistic awareness of a person at this moment.
 Awareness is the first support we need to solve problems.
 My task is to support and guide the client to strengthen his awareness.
 This is the first part of the therapy, which can mean a big change for the individual.

-The relationship between client and therapist is very important in solving problems.
-It is important to establish trust in the relationship, so that gradually (in his step) the client can open painful and vulnerable parts of himself, which it leads to a change that is often felt as the healing of wounds.
+The relationship between the client and the therapist is very important in solving problems.
+It is important to establish trust in the relationship, so that gradually (in his own pace) the client can open painful and vulnerable parts of himself, which leads to a change that is often felt as the healing of wounds.

-After trust has been established to some extent, we explore with the client how he experiences certain situations (most of which he chooses himself), we go into the best possible awareness of ourselves here and now, what is the need at this moment, what is the obstacle...
-How stop?
-I try to support the client's curiosity in self-discovery of their strengths and fears.
+After trust has been established to some extent, we explore with the client how he experiences certain situations (most of which he chooses himself).
+We go into the best possible awareness of ourselves here and now, what is the need at this moment, what is the obstacle...
+I aim to support the client's curiosity in self-discovery of their strengths and fears.
 As another person in the therapy room, I occasionally share my experience in the moment or say something about myself (when it's supportive).

 When does it make sense to come to therapy?